117/hash-code/README.md

 ## Contributing

-Pull requests are encouraged 😍!
+Pull requests are encouraged. 🥳